 Reviews are definitely a factor for your iTunes podcast rankings, but we aren’t sure how much.
 While it’s possible for algorithms to read text, it probably can’t do it in a way that’s reliable enough to rank podcasts.
 So we don’t think the algorithm puts much weight on these.

 That said, reviews are extremely important tools for convincing potential listeners to try your show.
 Make sure to ask for reviews during every episode.
+Just like you taught them how to rate a podcast on iTunes, teach them how to leave a review as well.

 ITunes has high standards for podcast cover artwork.
 They don’t want their site and apps full of cheesy, unprofessional art.
 So part of their algorithm undoubtedly considers quality of each cover art.
 Of course, art is subjective, so their algorithm can’t do everything.
 But it is possible for an algorithm to judge quality like contrast, clarity, and text legibility.